-TWU takes the position that there has been no consolidation of operations.
-The Board finds otherwise.
-In the approximately three months since the merger, East and West have moved inexorably forward to form a single system.
-The Carriers have: committed \$300 million to accomplish this transition; relocated the corporate headquarters to Tempe, Arizona; established a single senior management structure;

-relocated 300-400 management employees from Virginia to Arizona; begun to repaint West's aircraft; begun to implement joint benefit plans; negotiated or commenced negotiating transition agreements with organizations representing employees; scheduled the transition to a single reservations system; trained over 900 Fleet or Passenger Service Employees to be cross-utilized on either East or West flights; combined the labor relations, human resources, recruiting, finance, corporate communications, marketing and sales, and airport services departments; started the process to select new uniforms for the combined carrier; combined the frequent flyer programs and access; made significant changes to routes schedules; introduced a co-brand to introduce the public to the combined brand, with plans to replace the co-brand with the new US Airways logo; moved East and West to a single counter in 30 of the 37 cities in which the Carriers have overlapping facilities; and begun to remove West signage from domestic stations.
+Since the merger, East and West have moved inexorably forward to form a single system.
+The Carriers have: committed \$300 million to accomplish this transition; relocated the corporate headquarters to Tempe, Arizona; established a single senior management structure; relocated 300-400 management employees from Virginia to Arizona; begun to repaint West's aircraft; begun to implement joint benefit plans; negotiated or commenced negotiating transition agreements organizations representing employees; scheduled the transition to a single reservations system; trained over 900 Fleet or Passenger Service Employees to be cross-utilized on either East West flights; combined the labor relations, human resources, recruiting, finance, corporate communications, marketing and sales, and airport services departments; started the process to select new uniforms for the combined carrier; combined the frequent flyer programs and Club access; made significant changes to routes and schedules; introduced a cobrand to introduce the public to the combined brand, with plans to replace the co-brand with the new US Airways logo; moved East and West to a single counter in 30 of the 37 cities in which the Carriers have overlapping facilities; and begun to remove West signage from domestic stations.